The Eliza Effect is an indie band from Louisville, Kentucky.

 3:51

 Join our mailing list for exclusive access to music, merch, and shows.
-Unreleased tracks, works in progress, writing process, design process, limited merch, and all kinds of random on-goings.
-It'll be fun.
-We'll make it worth your while, promise.
+As well as unreleased tracks, works in progress, writing/design process, and all kinds of random stuff.

 The Beatles

 I was very late to appreciating The Beatles.
-Their music is like the air we breathe - it's everywhere.
-In advertisements, in movies, in the grocery stores, in the elevator, and even in the bathroom.
-It's sort of like AD blindness when scrolling through search results.
+Their music being so ubiquitous - in advertisements, in movies, in the grocery stores, in the elevator, and even in the bathroom.
+It's sort of like AD blindness when browsing the web.

-After many listens, reverse engineering (to the best of my ability) their full catalog, as an album Revolver is my jam.
+I devoured their full catalog.
+Analyzing, deconstructing, and simply appreciating how insanely good all of it is.
+As an album though, Revolver is my jam.
 A masterpiece, a magic trick that leaves you in awe and keeps you wondering how they pulled it off.
 Showcasing the range of musical styles and eclecticism in their songwriting...

 The punk guitar solo in Taxman, the staccato strings in Eleanor Rigby, the spacey sitar in Love You To, the odd time bridge in She Said She Said, the dissonant piano in I Want to Tell You, and the groundbreaking hypnotic looped drums and bird squawks in Tomorrow Never Knows.
 Way ahead of it's time, it straight up sounds like Beck to me sometimes.